 Scientists have been exploring the earth and space science from as early as 4900 B.C.
-From ancient Egyptians to Galileo to Neil de Grasse Tyson, the secrets of the cosmos have kept us wondering, observing and learning.
-These kits will enable anyone to build their own space investigations with little to no engineering knowledge.
+From ancient Egyptians to Galileo to Neil de Grasse Tyson, the secrets of the cosmos have kept us wondering, observing, and learning.
+These space DIY kits will enable anyone to build their own space investigations with little to no engineering knowledge.

 The outer space is a spooky place.
 The height of the sky and astronomical bodies has been a source of wonder and speculation since the development of the earliest civilization.
 Standing in the 21st century, scientists made it possible to send spacecraft into Mars’ orbit.
 Since then, everyone has become quite interested in this topic.

 This article will help you have a little taste of space science with your own DIY kit.